-The STAA Council has implemented and monitors Continual Professional Education and Development (CPE&D) for qualified practitioner members, thereby supporting members and ensuring the highest levels of professional practice.
+The STAA Council has implemented and monitors Continued Professional Education (CPE) for qualified practitioner members, thereby supporting members and ensuring the highest levels of professional practice.

 Our professional resources include the biannual journal Pointers, the e-newsletter Tsubo, and the development of quality marketing brochures for purchase by member therapists.
 We also maintain the only national calendar of shiatsu events and workshops.

 STAA has been successful in securing agreements with 15 private health funds which now provide insurance cover for shiatsu and accept STAA full members as providers.
 Negotiations and lobbying with private health funds is an ongoing feature of STAA’s work on behalf of members.